 See Related information: Catering and Alcohol Reminder Notice

-Harvard School of Public Health has a contractual agreement with Harvard Dining/Sebastian’s that designates them as the exclusive caterers for all in-house functions.
-Sebastian’s has the right of first refusal, and so must be contacted, for any event that is catered at the School of Public Health.
+Harvard T.H.
+Chan School of Public Health has a contractual agreement with Harvard Dining/Sebastian’s that designates them as the exclusive caterers for all in-house functions.
+Sebastian’s has the right of first refusal, and so must be contacted, for any event that is catered at the T.H.
+Chan School of Public Health.

 Your cooperation in following the above policy is greatly appreciated.

-Harvard School of Public Health Inclement Weather Guidelines
+Harvard T.H.
+Chan School of Public Health Inclement Weather Guidelines

-As a research school, many support services at the Harvard School of Public Health (HSPH) continue both during holiday periods and during periods of official closure.
+As a research school, many support services at the Harvard T.H.
+Chan School of Public Health (SPH) continue both during holiday periods and during periods of official closure.
 From time to time weather conditions are sufficiently extreme or hazardous such that normal administrative and/or academic operations are suspended, and only these essential support services are provided.

 In the event of severely inclement weather, any decisions related to the suspension of normal operations – including delayed starts, early releases, office closings, and cancellation of classes – will be made by the Executive Dean for Administration and the HSPH Local Emergency Management team (LEMT).